SanderMertens/flecs/docs/FlecsScript.md

   "e_{i}" {}
 }
 ```

-Entities and components that are not created because an iteration was skipped are deleted from the entities of a managed script, just like entities that are no longer created after a script is updated.

-A `continue` statement must appear inside the scope of a for loop.
-It is not allowed in the root scope of a script, in a template that is declared inside a for loop, or in a function body.

 ## Type definitions
 Scripts can define component types by using the type entities from the `flecs.meta` module (`struct`, `enum`, `bitmask`) as entity kind, followed by an initializer list that describes the type.